lukovi4/pardizan-portfolio/src/content/home/home.md

   - I design solutions that work for both.
 intro: >-
-  I’m a Senior Product Designer with more than 10 years of experience across mobile apps, web products, SaaS platforms, and VR experiences.
+  I’m a Senior Product Designer with more than 10 years of experience across mobile apps, web products, and VR experiences.
 I’ve worked with products at different stages — from early concepts and startups to established platforms used by millions — at Vimeo, NerdWallet, AppLovin, and DeoVR.